 - Always try to go with “.com” when possible.
 It’s considered the standard for domain names and easier for people to remember.
 If that isn’t available, “.net” and “.co” are good alternatives.

 - Avoid using numbers or hyphens.
-When people hear the domain, they could mix the numbers up or get confused about whether they’re typed out.
+When people hear the domain, they could mix the numbers up or get confused about whether or not they’re typed out.
 The same is true for hyphens — it’s hard for people to remember them or where they go.

 Now you may have noticed a lot of companies allow you to register a domain name and get hosting in one package deal.
 It’s definitely something you can take advantage of, but best practice is to buy them from different companies.
 That way if something bad ever went down with your hosting account, you don’t run the risk of losing your domain along with your website (and vice versa.)